Ragini-Tiwari/OpportuneX/README.md

 "# OpportuneX"
-This is a job board program platform
+This is a job board program platform dashboard